ONS-OpenData/cmd-run-transform/README.md

 Most transforms pull the source data from the ons website, a list of the transforms that do this along with the source data url can be found [here](https://github.com/ONS-OpenData/cmd-run-transform/blob/master/landing_pages.json).
 Any transform not on this list will need the source file(s) to be added into the repo before running.

+In order to use the upload function of the app `-u` the user must have access to Florence and the login credentials must be stored as environment variables.
+"FLORENCE_EMAIL" as the login email and "FLORENCE_PASSWORD" as the password.

 ## Flags

 | Flag | Description |